oegea/adp/README.md

  1. That the APPLICATION SERVICE protocol version and the UPDATE AUTHORITY protocol version match.
  2. If authentication is required to get latest versions list.
- 3. Which is the UR
+ 3. Which is the URL where the latest versions list can be found.

-To perform this operation, the UPDATE CLIENT will perform an HTTPS GET request to the UPDATE AUTHORITY URL, it MUST add `handshake/`to the end of the URL.
+To perform this operation, the UPDATE CLIENT will perform an HTTPS GET request to the UPDATE AUTHORITY URL.
 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. If user and password are required to get latest versions list.
 This MUST be contained inside a boolean parameter named "requiresAuthentication".
+ 3. The URL

 This request MUST NOT require the usage of authentication mechanisms.